-In a default user timeline, an event graph is created for each thread that has registered itself via trace_open_thread() or trace_register_thread().
+In a default user timeline, an event graph is created for each thread that has logged trace events, if the application has been linked with the thread-aware version of the NightTrace Logging API library (See "Threads and Logging" on page 2-33 for more inforation.).
 Each of these graphs only displays events logged by their respective thread.
 The bottom-most event graph in a user timeline represents all user events -- those logged by any thread, registered or not.